Exosome Market Report, 274 Pages

 - Rising numbers of clinicals trials investigating exosome therapeutics and diagnostics

-- An insatiable appetite among investors for exosome technology
+- Swelling appetite among investors for exosome technology

 - An increasingly competitive IP environment